Although aerobic exercise will burn calories, it doesn’t really change your metabolism.

 Health:

 Increases HDL - High Density Lipoprotein (good cholesterol) and decrease LDL - Low Density Lipoprotein (bad cholesterol).
+Reduces risk of diabetes and insulin needs.

 Lowers risk of cardiovascular disease.